 Current House Buying Scenarios

-Over the last few year, the median age of people buying a home is on the rise.
+Over the last few years, the median age of people buying a house is on the rise.
 In 1981, the median age of an American home buyer was 31 years.
-In 2019 it stood at dismal 47 years, shows a joint study by Deutsche Bank Global Research, Bloomberg Finance and the US National Association of Realtors.
+In 2019 it stood at a dismal 47 years, shows a joint study by Deutsche Bank Global Research, Bloomberg Finance, and the US National Association of Realtors.

-Among the millennial generation, home buying patterns are changing.
-Majority of them prefer buying their first home in large cities, that’re sending real estate prices skyrocketing.
+Among the millennial generation, home-buying patterns are changing.
+The majority of them prefer buying their first home in large cities, that’re sending real estate prices skyrocketing.
 Hence, they’re looking for high-end apartments where they can live all life.

-Real estate sector worldwide, including in the US, is seeing a downfall due to the Covid-19 pandemic.
-Deloitte research shows, in the US alone, the demand for commercial and residential real estate dipped by as high as 38 percent during 2020.
-Part of this drop was also due to countless businesses across America laying off staff, filing for bankruptcy and closing shop altogether.
+The real estate sector worldwide, including in the US, is seeing a downfall due to the Covid-19 pandemic.
+Deloitte research shows in the US alone, the demand for commercial and residential real estate dipped by as high as 38 percent during 2020.
+Part of this drop was also due to countless businesses across America laying off staff, filing for bankruptcy, and closing shops altogether.

-Considering the above factors, buying a house- regardless whether it’s your first home or one for retirement- can pose a few major hurdles.
-Yet, that doesn’t mean you should backtrack on the decision to buy a house, because it’s also one of the steps towards wealth building.
+Considering the above factors, buying a house- regardless of whether it’s your first home or one for retirement- can pose a few major hurdles.
+Yet, that doesn’t mean you should backtrack on the decision to buy a house because it’s also one of the steps towards wealth building.

 1. Get Rid of Student Debt

-Student debt delays deals a major blow to any plans to buy that first house.
-In fact, a 2017 study by National Association of Realtors (NAR) indicates, student debt delays buying a house by at least seven years.
+Student debt can have a significant impact on an individual's ability to purchase a home.
+A 2017 study by the National Association of Realtors found that student debt delays buying a house by an average of seven years.